-You can find additional information in our Business Conduct and Ethics Code (4.3 MB) about avenues in which employees report misconduct and a description of how we administer oversight of our compliance program.
+Our Business Conduct and Ethics Code has information about the avenues by which employees report misconduct and a description of how we administer oversight of our compliance program.

-Chevron has strict policies and internal approval processes so that decision making and reporting on political contributions comply with the letter and spirit of all applicable laws.
-Global contributions in 2012 were approximately $12 million to support candidates and political organizations that foster economic development, free enterprise and good governance.
+Chevron has strict policies and internal approval processes that comply with the letter and spirit of all applicable laws governing political contributions.
+Global contributions in 2014 were approximately $13.8 million to support candidates and political organizations that foster economic development, free enterprise and good governance.
 Totals include contributions to support our views on local and state ballot measures.
-Chevron employees, through the Chevron Employees Political Action Committee (CEPAC), contributed $623,800 in 2012 to the election of candidates from both parties for U.S. federal office, as well as to local and state candidates in certain U.S. jurisdictions.
+Chevron employees, through the Chevron Employees Political Action Committee (CEPAC), contributed $653,000 in 2014 to the election of candidates from both parties for U.S. federal office, as well as to local and state candidates in certain U.S. jurisdictions.
 By policy, CEPAC does not contribute to presidential candidates or national political parties.

 A list of federal contributions that CEPAC made is on the U.S. Federal Election Commission website.
 We also publish a list of the previous year's corporate political contributions.